 Material Changes and Commitments

-There have been no material changes and commitments affecting the financial positionof the company which have occurred between the end of the financial year and the date ofthis Report.
+There have been no material changes and commitments a ecting the financial position ofthe company which have occurred between the end of the financial year and the date ofthis report.

 Committees of the Board

 The details of all committees and their terms of reference are set out in the CorporateGovernance Report.

 M/s.
 SRBC & Co.
 LLP Chartered Accountants were appointed as the StatutoryAuditors for a period of have years commencing from the 34th AGM until the conclusion ofthe 39th AGM.

 The Board of Directors at its meeting held on June 18 2020 has recommendedre-appointment of M/s.
 SRBC & Co LLP Chartered Accountants as the Statutory Auditorsof the company for further term of have years for the approval of the shareholders of thecompany.

 As required under the Listing Regulations M/s.
 SRBC & Co LLP the auditors haveconfirmed that they hold a valid certificate issued by the Peer Review Board of theInstitute of Chartered Accountants of India.

 In terms of Section 148 of the Companies Act 2013 read with the Companies (CostRecords and Audit) Amendment Rules 2014 M/s.
 Dhananjay V. Joshi & Associates CostAccountants Pune have been appointed as the Cost Auditors of the company for FY 2020-21.